galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 > ### {% icon details %} Further check for the quality of the data
 >
-> The quality of the data and mapping can be checked further by inspecting duplicate reads, number of reads mapped to each chromosome, gene body coverage, read distribution across features.
+> The quality of the data and mapping can be checked further, e.g. by inspecting read duplication level, number of reads mapped to each chromosome, gene body coverage, and read distribution across features.
 >
 > *These steps have been inspired by the ones provided in the [great "RNA-Seq reads to counts" tutorial]({{ site.baseurl }}{% link topics/transcriptomics/tutorials/rna-seq-reads-to-counts/tutorial.md %}) and adapted to our datasets.*
 >